fr3ak2402/GalaxySlicerNeo/README.md

 # License

 GalaxySlicer neo is licensed under the GNU Affero General Public License, version 3.
-Orca Slicer is based on Bambu Studio by BambuLab.
+GalaxySlicer neo is based on Bambu Studio by BambuLab.

 Bambu Studio is licensed under the GNU Affero General Public License, version 3.
 Bambu Studio is based on PrusaSlicer by PrusaResearch.